Three Types of Analog Instruments

 Integrating Instruments totalize events over a specified period of time.
 The summation, which they give is the product of time and an electrical quantity.

-Ampere hour and watt hour (energy) meters are examples of this category.
+Ampere hour meter and watt hour meters are examples of integrating instruments.

 The integration (summation value) is generally given by a register consisting of a set of at pointers and dials.